 Maintenance Coordinator by Simplicity Software is a CMMS solution that helps users address the maintenance needs of businesses.
 It is fit for industry verticals including government, manufacturing, food industries, warehousing, churches and more.
 It allows users to import the databases to server-based or cloud-based databases.

-Maintenance Coordinator regularly utilizes user feedback to adapt the system to meet the needs of their clients.
-If users of Maintenance Coordinator request a new feature that will solve the challenges of other users as well, Simplicity will happily create a new module at no extra charge.
-The modular software design allows for full customization based on a company's specific needs, and ensures that each business will only pay for the modules and features that are truly necessary.
+Maintenance Coordinator utilizes user feedback to adapt the system to meet the needs of their clients.
+Users can customize the solution based on a company's specific needs and allows businesses to pay only for the modules and features that are necessary.

 Dave from Heartland Label Printers Inc.

 We are a printing company that manufactures quality stock and custom printed direct thermal and thermal transfer labels.
 When I came here five years ago, they were using an older version of Maintenance Coordinator.
 This was a good system and filled our needs at the time very well, and we never had any issues with it.
 The problem was it was a single user version and everything was only on one computer.
 We needed to expand to a newer version so we could keep our records on our main server and also be able to excess it from multiple computers.